Privacy notice for Children’s Services: your information and you - Overview

 We may also share your information if it is needed to protect you or someone else from harm.

-Under data protection legislation, you have the right:
+Under the law, you have the right:

-• to ask for access to your information
+• to ask to see your information

 Should you have any further queries on the uses of your information, please speak to the manager of the service you have been dealing with.